Bariloche: Internal transportation

 Within the city, Mibus is the single mass transit bus company that works, this bus line operates with the SUBE card.
 The Company Las Grutas that connects Bariloche with Dina Huapi also runs through part of the city, although this line operates with its own card.

 Military

 Bariloche is home of the army's "12° Regimiento de Infantería de Montaña" (12th Mountain Infantry Regiment), where military personnel are instructed in mountainous conditions, including combat, survival, and skiing.
 It is usual for the Regiment to receive infantry personnel from other parts of the country and train them.
 Furthermore, the Escuela Militar de Montaña, the mountain warfare school of the Argentine Army is located in Bariloche.

 Neighbourhoods

-The main Neighbourhoods are Belgrano, Jardín Botánico, Melipal, Centro, Las Victorias, Las Marias, Dos Valles, and Playa Bonita.
+The main Neighbourhoods are Belgrano, Jardín Botánico, Melipal, Centro, Las Victorias, Las Marias, Dos Valles, Playa Bonita, Arelauquen, Los Coihues y Llao Llao.

-Municipal landfill - Health policies
+Municipal landfill – Health policies

 The city of Bariloche has one of the fifty most dangerous landfills for natural environment of the world.
 This was indicated by a report that was carried out by the environmental organization International Solid Waste Association (ISWA), based in Austria.